tdunning/log-synth/README.md

  `-threads n`  Indicates how many threads to use for generating data.
 Requires `-output`.
 Note that the schema is shared across all of the threads so a schema with an id sampler will still generate all consecutive values in order, but the values will be distributed pretty much randomly across the output files.

+Note also that the number of threads that gives best throughput is somewhat surprisingly larger than you might think.  >100 threads can be useful.

 ## Samplers Allowed in a Schema